quist00/carpentries.org/_posts/2023/05/2023-05-03-EC-retreat.md

 ## Join an upcoming Community Discussion

-Join us for a discussion of our quarter one and two meetings at the upcoming Community Discussion on (UTC) Wednesday 14 June 2023 20:00 PM.
+Join us for a discussion of our quarter one and two meetings at the upcoming Community Discussion on (UTC) Wednesday, 14 June 2023, at 20:00 PM.
 Sign up to attend on the [community-discussions etherpad](https://pad.carpentries.org/community-discussions), and read the minutes from our recent meetings on the [executive-council-info repository](https://github.com/carpentries/executive-council-info/tree/main/minutes/2023).